 - “Bounce rate” is the percentage of users who left after viewing a single page on your site and taking no additional action.

-- “Number of sessions per user” is the average number of sessions in your date range per users to your site.
+- “Number of sessions per user” is the average number of sessions in your date range per user to your site.

-h.
-Demographics: This metric is arranged by language, country and city of the user.
-You can view top 10 metrics within the selected date range.
+This metric is arranged by language, country, and city of the user.
+You can view the top 10 metrics within the selected date range.

-j.
-Mobile: This dimension gives information about what mobile devices are users using to view site by operating system, service provider and screen resolution.
+This dimension gives information about what mobile devices are users using to view the site by the operating system, service provider and screen resolution.

 You can click the full report link on each to see the full reports.
 Alternatively, you can click on any of the top ten links to see more details.

-In top left above the repot table, there is a “secondary dimension” option.
-By clicking on that, you can compare with other dimension.
-On top right above the table there are several different visualization options:
+In the top left above the repot table, there is a “secondary dimension” option.
+By clicking on that, you can compare it with other dimensions.
+On the top right above the table, there are several different visualization options:

 - The “data table” view is the default visualization for most reports